From BR Bullpen

 After playing for the Toledo Mud Hens in 1982, Ullger was in the bigs with Minnesota the entire 1983 season.
 He made his major league debut as the starting designated hitter in an April 17th game against the California Angels, going 0-for-2 but scoring a run.
 He was hitless in his first 19 at-bats through June, finally hitting an RBI single off Steve Renko of the Kansas City Royals on June 8th.
 A week later, facing the Royals again, he had his best game in the majors, going 3-for-4 with 2 doubles, 2 runs scored, and an RBI while taking the place of an injured Kent Hrbek at first base.
 He finished the year with a .190 average in 35 games, 30 of them at first.

 Ullger rejoined the Twins organization in 1988 as skipper of Visalia.
 He led the team to a 90-51 record in 1990 and was named California League Manager of the Year.
 Earning a promotion to the AA Orlando Sun Rays in 1991, he led the team to a Southern League championship.
 He spent the next three summers managing the Twins AAA affiliates in the Pacific Coast League.
 He joined the Minnesota coaching staff in 1995 and was the team's hitting coach from 1998 to 2005.
-He spent the following five years as third base coach, and since 2011, he has been the club's bench coach.
+He spent the following five years as third base coach, and in 2011, he became the club's bench coach.
+He served as first base coach in 2013 when Terry Steinbach took over as bench coach and remained on the Twins' coaching staff until the end of the 2014 season, when he was dismissed along with long-time manager Ron Gardenhire.

 Year-By-Year Minor League Managerial Record